-- When Switch Keys is enabled, you can use Shift + Windows + Arrow to switch between open windows. - Move Keys are key combinations that move the foreground window around on the desktop.
+- Window Management Hotkeys and Gestures: Configure hotkeys to close windows, switch between windows, or move them around on your desktop. - When Switch Keys is enabled, you can use Shift + Windows + Arrow to switch between open windows. - Move Keys are key combinations that move the foreground window around on the desktop.
 You can disable this function.
-See Move Keys (on page 173). - When Dragging with Alt Key is enabled, you can drag windows around on the Dominion User Station desktop using the mouse.
-Disable this feature if you want Alt Drag to apply to the target server. - Focus follows Mouse when enabled allows seamless mouse response on the hovered window/ session. - KVM Client Hotkeys: Configure hotkeys for functions within the KVM Client.
-Note that if you disable the hotkey for single mouse mode, this function is disabled. - KVM and Serial Port Hotkeys: Hotkeys that have been configured for KVM and Serial ports launches appear here. - Target Access Hotkeys: Hotkeys that have been configured for SSH, VNC, Web, ESXi, RDP and M-KVM target launches appear here. - Window Layout Hotkeys: Configure hotkeys to manage your window layouts.
-See Window Layouts (on page 174).
+See Move Keys (on page 177). - When Dragging with Alt Key is enabled, you can drag windows around on the Dominion Enhanced User Station desktop using the mouse.
+Disable this feature if you want Alt Drag to apply to the target server. - Focus follows Mouse when enabled allows seamless mouse response on the hovered window session.

+• KVM Client Hotkeys: Configure hotkeys for functions within the KVM Client.
+Note that if you disable the hotkey for single mouse mode, this function is disabled.